Motorcycles

 In such a suitable environment, two very young men, William Harley and Arthur Davidson, build their first prototype of a motorized bicycle.
 In 1903, after two years of effort, it is a disappointment: the machine is not able to climb hills without assistance of pedals.

 This failure galvanizes the inventors.
 Their audacity, which will be winning, is to equip their two wheelers with increasingly larger engines, ensuring forever the difference between pedal bicycle and motorcycle.
 In 1906, they make 50 units of their first commercial model, the Harley-Davidson strap tank.
+This fancy designation describes the nickel-plated steel bands suspending the fuel and oil tanks from the frame.

 The city of Milwaukee has a specialty for machine tools and railways and is a natural place for such developments.
 For example, Merkel is a manufacturer of engines and already assembles motorcycles.
 Evinrude designs gas engines for automobiles.